PifkoPafko/NIXIE-Clock/README.md

 # NIXIE-Clock
-Nixie clock made of 16 IN-14 tubes, synchronized with GPS.
+Nixie clock made of 16 IN-14 tubes, synchronized with GPS and powered by ESP32 devkitc V4